Thoregon/ThoregonWiki/wiki/thatsme.md

 Evolve from a platform to a network of identities!

+The thatsme.app can handle a bunch of SSI's from multiple providers

 Messages and attests with Behavior
 - User decides what will be executed